pytools4dart/pytools4dart/docs/user_guides/00_installation.md

 See [Ananconda documentation](https://www.anaconda.com/distribution)
 for installation instructions if not already installed.

-Once conda is installed, download file [environment.yml](https://gitlab.com/pytools4dart/pytools4dart/blob/master/environment.yml).
+Once conda is installed, download file [environment.yml](https://gitlab.com/pytools4dart/pytools4dart/blob/master/environment.yml) and follow install instructions in one of the following section.

 #### Anaconda Navigator install (Windows only)